PSP-1 - Capability Model and Grammar

 General rules:

-- Unknown builtin op_id referenced by a Program under the pinned builtins_id MUST cause deny.
+- Unknown builtin op referenced by a Program under the pinned

 - Equality of strings uses NFC; comparator logic never performs network I/O.